hackergrrl/offline-android-speech-recognition/README.md

 6. Test the interface by running a command on your own computer like `netcat 192.168.1.103 9003`, to connect to the control server.
 Type `listen` and press enter.
 The phone's background will change from blue to green, indicating it is listening for voice input.
 The transcribed result (or an error) is written back.

 ## API
 The control server exposes API access via a TCP server on port 9003.
 It accepts one command, terminated by a newline: `listen`.
 This cues the phone to listen for speech in the room or area.
 After the speech ends, the API will write back the text transcript in lower case.
+If no speech is heard before the recognition times out (~5 seconds), the text `nevermind` is returned.
 If there is an error, the text returned will be `ERROR: <text>`.

 ## Device Compatibility
 |Device|Android Version|Works|Notes|